 :featureType = "trajectory";

-The NO3(i,o) and O3(i,o) data for element o of trajectory i are associated with the coordinate values time(i,o), lat(i,o), lon(i,o), and alt(i,o).
+The NO3(i,o) and O3(i,o) data for element o of trajectory i are associated with the coordinate values time(i,o), lat(i,o), lon(i,o), and z(i,o).
 Either the instance (trajectory) or the element (obs) dimension could be the netCDF unlimited dimension.
 All variables that have trajectory as their only dimension are considered to be information about that trajectory.

 If the trajectories all have the same set of times, the time auxiliary coordinate variable could be one-dimensional time(obs), or replaced by a one-dimensional coordinate variable time(time), where the size of the time dimension is now equal to the number of elements of each trajectory.
 In the latter case, listing the time coordinate variable in the coordinates attribute is optional.